BayAreaMetro/transit-passenger-surveys/steering.md

 5. Finalize standard operating procedures
 6. Title VI data poll
 7. Next Meeting ideas:
-        a.
-Results from Title VI data use poll
+        * Results from Title VI data use poll
-        b.
-Survey results to data presentation (specific interests?)
+        * Survey results to data presentation (specific interests?)
-        c.
-Evolution of data collection (consultant?)
+        * Evolution of data collection (consultant?)
-        d.
-Alternate approaches to weighting data
+        * Alternate approaches to weighting data
-        e.
-Anything you or your agency would like to present?
+        * Anything you or your agency would like to present?
-        f.
-Suggested speakers?
+        * Suggested speakers?
-        g.
-Other ideas?
+        * Other ideas?
-        h.
-Meeting planned for April 27, 2017 - 10 AM
+        * Meeting planned for April 27, 2017 - 10 AM